-Oil on Braced Baltic Birch 27" x 18" x 2"
+Oil on Baltic Birch 27" x 18" x 2"

 Elephant trainers hold a superstitious belief that fear needs to be injected back into the animal.
 Their annual tradition, Katti Adikkal, involves beating a bull elephant into submission for 48-72 hours during mating season.
 These strong creatures become blind from the beatings, emaciated from neglect, and suffer from chain wounds on their ankles and paralyzed trunks.
-They are driven to insanity, exhibiting psychotic behaviours like swaying back and forth to cope with distress.
+Driven to insanity, they exhibit psychotic behaviours like swaying back and forth to cope with distress.

-Incensed by all of this, I completed a concept sketch entitled “Beast of Burden” and donated it to the annual Sketch for Survival fundraising auction in London, England, to benefit elephant conservation.
-While that drawing depicted an elephant chained up, for this painting I decided to have the elephant triumphantly breaking free of its shackles, as each year thousands of “rogues" attempt to do (unfortunately, most get trapped by spikes).
+Incensed by all of this, I completed a drawing entitled Beast of Burden (p.
+15) and donated it to the annual Sketch for Survival fundraising auction in London, England, to benefit elephant conservation.
+While that graphite sketch depicted an elephant chained up, for this painting I decided to have the elephant triumphantly breaking free of its shackles, as each year thousands of “rogues" attempt to do (unfortunately most get trapped by spikes).